Select Page

-Many of you don’t believe all these things happened, and I don’t blame you.
-Unlike now, you didn’t have a camera in your pocket to record video – but boy if I did… IBM was the Apple of the 80’s – growing faster than the US economy, without rival in the computer business, literally called Goliath.
-There had been attempts to break the company up in the 70’s through DOJ action, but even that suit was finally discharged without merit, freeing us to innovate, and also box customers into “our” view of computing.
-And yet like Gulliver, there were the signs of lilliputians starting to tie us down, and slow our progress.
-Here I was, at 32, running a meeting with Senior VP’s and their staffs — who HATED each other — and my job was to get them to be able to come to SOME agreement that they would go back to their organizations and sell…
+Many of you don’t believe most of these things happened, and I don’t blame you.
+Unlike now, I didn’t have a camera in my pocket to record video – but boy, if I did 😉 IBM was the Nvidia of the 80’s – growing faster than the US economy, they were without rival in the computer business, literally called Goliath.
+There had been attempts to break the company up in the 70s through DOJ action, but even that suit was finally discharged without merit, freeing us to innovate and also box customers into “our” view of computing.
+And yet, like Gulliver, there were the signs of Lilliputians starting to tie us down and slow our progress.
+Here I was, at 32, running a meeting with Senior VP’s and their staffs — who HATED each other — and my job was to get them to be able to come to SOME agreement that they would go back to their organizations and execute The Middle we agreed to…

-… I had grown up with microcomputers, and now it was clear that this trend was not going to go away.
-The idea that you had to go to a “computer room” and hand someone a “deck of cards” had been replaced with a computer that you could touch, see, and actually play with.
-Having been on the team at IBM that won the contract for the on-board Space Station computers, I was Restless …. and had stepped into a job to help develop high-end supercomputers.
-That, ironically had me working mostly with our PC division.
-Committed to smaller processors, and more of them, our strategy leveraged the relationships I had established over the previous 8 years, and yet, because I was not IN that division, I was a Trusted Advisor to other parts of IBM that wanted to put the PC group out of business.
-Watching our OWN people damage the profit margins and roadmaps was getting REALLY irritating to the senior leaders of the Mainframe groups that ran the company….
+… I had grown up with microcomputers, and now it was clear that this trend would not disappear.
+The idea that you had to go to a “computer room” and hand someone a “deck of cards” had been replaced with a computer you could touch, see, and play with.
+Having left the IBM team that won the Space Station computers contract, I stepped into a job to help develop high-end supercomputers.
+Ironically, that had me working primarily with our microcomputer PC division.
+Our approach used a massive number of smaller microprocessors.
+Leveraging relationships I had established over the previous 8 years, I was a Trusted Advisor to all parts of IBM.
+One wanted to execute the PC group.
+Watching our OWN people damage the profit margins and roadmaps of the Mainframes was getting REALLY irritating to the senior leaders who ran the company…

-In the first 8 seconds of the Moody’s 6th album A Question of Balance, you know this is going to be a different experience than the previous offerings.
-They had realized that while the lush production and overdubbing was helpful in the studio, as they became more popular and toured across the world, they couldn’t duplicate the sound easily.
-They made a pact to write and perform songs that were “mostly” able to be replicated in a live version.
-Yes, there are still some symphonic parts, but the synthesizer had come far enough that the Mellotron (clumsy and VERY heavy) was replaced, freeing them to get close enough that live shows were now part of the Moodies best experiences.
+In the first 8 seconds of the Moody’s 6th album A Question of Balance, you know this will be a different experience than the previous offerings.
+While the lush production and overdubbing were helpful in the studio, they couldn’t easily duplicate the sound on tour.
+They answered by writing and recording songs that were “mostly” able to be balanced in a live version.
+Yes, there are still some symphonic parts, but the synthesizer had come far enough that the Mellotron (clumsy and VERY heavy) was replaced.
+This meant that live shows were now part of the Moody’s best experiences.
 They also had the core 5 people in place with writing going around the circle without some of the jealousy they saw explode the Beatles and other groups of their friends.

-… so one SVP who had befriended me after a meeting he saw me run asked me to be “his guy” to run this meeting, and bring everyone to some resolution to the open warfare happening.
-Without external competition (they were just not looking…), the company had made internal battles a real artform.
-At one point you had to get nearly 100 SVP’s to sign off and agree your product could be announced… and anyone would blackball the whole thing.
-Seriously.
-I was short, so that made it easy for me to actually see the Lilliputians that were slowly wrapping us up both internally and externally.
-But for this day, I was outside ordering Pizza to keep them locked up until we had an agreement.
+… so one IBM SVP asked me to be “his guy” to bring everyone to The Middle of the open warfare happening.
+Without noobserved external competition (they were just not looking…), IBM had made internal battles a real artform.
+At one point, you had to get nearly 100 SVPs to sign off and agree your product could be announced… and anyone would blackball the whole thing.
+On this day, I was outside ordering Pizza to keep them locked up until we had an agreement.
 Sitting out in the hallway of a building that looked more like a Bank than a tech company, I thought “…. this cannot continue”…. followed by “… what am I going to do?”

 My business card at that time was the greatest I ever had.
 My name, no level, and the group – Special Projects.
-Which was mostly true… we were on one for our Division President, and I realized that the hint of being “Federal” helped with the illusion that I was doing something for the “intelligence” community, so people would grant me access… and stop asking questions when they were not helpful. 😉 And I learned that the sales training really worked — get them to talk, really listen as much as you can without bias… and they would start to really trust you.
-And with that trust, you could find a center of all of the different perspectives that might serve them all.
-The key was holding your own answers and perspectives until after you had learned all you could… getting out of your own statements of truth, and using — wait for it…
+This was mostly true… we were on one for our Division President, and I realized that the hint of being “Federal” helped .
+People inside IBM had the illusion that I was doing something for the “intelligence” community so that people would grant me access… and stop asking questions when they were not helpful 😉 And I learned that the sales training worked — get them to talk with questions, REALLY listen without bias... and they would start to trust you.
+With that trust, you could find The Middle for all the different perspectives that would serve them all.
+The key was holding your answers and perspectives until after you had learned all you could... getting out of your statements of truth, and using — wait for it…

 And he thought of those he angered,